Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 Online Immigration Registration

-Next, you should register your trip at Visit Japan Web to expedite your immigration upon arrival (don’t need to fill up the paper card).
+Next, register at Visit Japan Web to expedite immigration upon arrival (don’t need to fill up the paper card).

 • First, register a Visit Japan Web account.
 Fill in “Your details”.
 One parent can fill up “Details of family members traveling with you” if traveling with infants.